 "We're not liable for the bonds, we're not liable for the take more businesses than just interest, we're not liable for anything," Beringer said.
-"All we're doing is sponsoring it so system out there.
+"All major development of the road we're doing is sponsoring it so system out there.